olegasivakov/ep-2/README.md

 ISO 15022/20022 brings standardization and interoperability to the crypto space, ensuring smoother communication between various platforms and participants.
 It provides a common language and structure for the exchange of electronic data between financial institutions and international payment systems like SWIFT.
 More than 70 countries made their regulations compliant to international standard.

-1. Importance for Ethereum itself:
+1. Common points of importance:

 - Interoperability: ISO 20022 compliance enhances compatibility between cryptocurrencies and traditional financial systems, enabling seamless cross-network transactions.
 - Institutional Integration: Adhering to ISO 20022 standards makes it easier for institutional players to integrate cryptocurrencies into their existing systems, potentially increasing adoption.